bihor/fp_fractionslider/README.md

 You find the manual (with links to demo pages) at typo3.org: https://docs.typo3.org/typo3cms/extensions/fp_fractionslider/

 Last change: addSlash-parameter in the Viewhelper activated.
-Default value: true.
+Default value: true. extension-key added to composer.json.